 Capital conservation buffer

-* Generally, only the highest of the three buffers is to be applied.
+* In principle the highest of the three buffers has to be applied

 Further macroprudential instruments harmonised at the European level (Section 48t of the Banking Act)